dotnet/docs-maui/docs/xaml/runtime-load.md

 ::: moniker range=">=net-maui-9.0"

 > [!WARNING]
 > Loading XAML at runtime isn't trim safe and shouldn't be used with full trimming or NativeAOT.
-It can be made trim safe by annotating all types that could be loaded with the [`DynamicallyAccessedMembers`](xref:System.Diagnostics.CodeAnalysis.DynamicallyAccessedMembersAttribute) attribute or the [`DynamicDependency`](xref:System.Diagnostics.CodeAnalysis.DynamicDependencyAttribute) attribute.
+It can be made trim safe by annotating all types that could be loaded at runtime with the [`DynamicallyAccessedMembers`](xref:System.Diagnostics.CodeAnalysis.DynamicallyAccessedMembersAttribute) attribute or the [`DynamicDependency`](xref:System.Diagnostics.CodeAnalysis.DynamicDependencyAttribute) attribute.
 However, this is very error prone and isn't recommended.
 In addition, loading XAML at runtime has a significant performance cost.

 ::: moniker-end